BIOL4110/Group2_Heat_Stress_Chinook_Salmon/README.md

 ## Group2-Heat_Stress_Chinook_Salmon

-This is the repository for our project on Heat stress in Chinook Salmon for BIOL*4110.
+This is the repository for our project that aims to understand how the Temperature Size Rule and Heat stress impact Alaskan Chinook Salmon

 Group members include:
 - Hannah Bennett